valtech-sd/RabbitMQ-To-EventHub-Shovel/README.md

 # Name of the queue to consume from (must exist on the RMQ host)
 amqpConsumeQueue=""
 # Should messages be ACK after consume?
 This will tell RMQ to remove them from the Queue once processed. (true, false)
+# Note that setting ackAfterConsume to false might lead to consuming the same messages repeatedly!
 ackAfterConsume=false

 # EventHub Properties